edap/edap.github.com/content/_index.md

 ### Backend Infrastructure, APIs & CLI Tools

-- I build fast, secure backend systems and custom CLI tools using Ruby, Rust, and Go — with production experience across PostgreSQL, MySQL, MongoDB, Docker, and modern API design.
+- I build fast, secure backend systems and custom CLI tools using Ruby and Rust — with production experience across PostgreSQL, MySQL, MongoDB, Docker, and modern API design.
 I focus on crafting robust, maintainable REST APIs, automating development workflows, and building tools that are easy to deploy and operate on Linux servers.
 With a pragmatic approach and 20 years of experience, I deliver backend code that’s clean, testable, and built to support real-world applications — from internal dev tools to user-facing services.

 {{< separator >}}